sofisofa/electricity-consumption/README.md

 [^2]: Refer to [this web](https://www.endesa.com/es/blog/blog-de-endesa/luz/comercializadora-distribuidora-diferencias) to see if e-Distribución is the company protviding electricity to the region you live in.

+[^3]: You need to be registered in at least one of the websites (https://www.edistribucion.com/ , https://www.holaluz.com/).